-In working towards the objective of eliminating poverty around the world, the UN has identified a focus on quality education as an important part of the equation.25 Other research studies have corroborated this idea, showing that investing in health and education are effective in reducing poverty and addressing income inequality.26 Education addresses gender-based poverty through training women in helpful skills and giving them opportunities for higher wages to contribute to the needs in their household.27 Although many studies have shown the crucial role of education in tangibly improving the prospects of those living in poverty, a disparity exists between the knowledge that education is important and the number of countries that are seriously investing in education.
+In working towards the objective of eliminating poverty around the world, the United Nations has identified a focus on quality education as an important part of the equation.
+Other research studies have corroborated this idea, showing that investing in health and education is effective in reducing poverty and addressing income inequality.
+Education addresses gender-based poverty by training women in helpful skills and giving them opportunities for higher wages to contribute to the needs of their households.
+Although many studies have shown the crucial role of education in tangibly improving the prospects of those living in poverty, a disparity exists between the knowledge that education is important and the number of countries